This lesson includes 55 additional questions for subscribers.

 Which theory of the atom came first: Rutherford’s nuclear model, Bohr’s orbital model, Dalton’s hard sphere model, or Thomson’s plum pudding model?

-- CThomson’s plum pudding model
+- AThomson’s plum pudding model

-- DDalton’s hard sphere model
+- BDalton’s hard sphere model

 What step forward from Bohr’s orbital model of the atom was made by Schrödinger in his electron cloud model?

-- BElectrons occupy shells with fixed radii.
+- DElectrons occupy shells with fixed radii.